osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/pi-adapter-for-modbus-tcp-data-source-configuration.md

 7. Configure data selection.

+    For more information, see [PI Adapter for Modbus TCP data selection configuration](xref:PIAdapterForModbusTCPDataSelectionConfiguration)

 ## Modbus TCP data source schema

 The full schema definition for the Modbus data source configuration is in the `Modbus_DataSource_schema.json` file located in one of the following folders: